chance-cyphers/race-place/README.md

-# Race Place
+# Race Place 2.0

-An Android/iOS app for racing people
+An Android/iOS app for racing people.
+This will replace the old Android native app